TejDyal/RacketFuryPSVRLeagueBackend/README.md

 <br>

-* Store all-league and player information into a relational database.
+* Auto maintain all-league and player information into a relational database.

 * Show league current status and results history